canonical/ubuntu-mir/README.md

 RULE: weakly defined term to begin with) in a contract, so it has to be in main"
 RULE: feelings, but with sometimes no true reason - neither technically nor
 RULE: helping the user base of Ubuntu.
 Hence we need to ask for that clearly.
-TODO: - The binary package TBD needs to be in main to achieve TBD
+TODO-A: - The binary packages TBD needs to be in main to achieve TBD
+TODO-A: - All other binary packages built by TBDSRC should remain in universe
+TODO-B: - All binary packages built by TBDSRC need to be in main to achieve TBD

 RULE: Reviews will take some time.
 Also the potential extra work out of review
 RULE: feedback from either MIR-team and/or security-team will take time.